dpb587/rdfkit-go/README.md

 ok && rIRI == "http://example.com/resource"
 ```

+### RDFa Core Initial Context

+The [`rdfacontext` package](rdf/iriutil/rdfacontext/) provides a list of prefix mappings defined by the W3C at [RDFa Core Initial Context](https://www.w3.org/2011/rdfa-context/rdfa-1.1).
+This includes prefixes such as `owl:`, `rdfa:`, and `xsd:`.
+The list of widely-used prefixes is included as well, which includes prefixes such as `dc:` and `schema:`.

 ## Command Line

-The `cmd/rdfkit` package offers a command line interface for some development utilities.
+The `cmd/rdfkit` package offers a command line interface with a few utilities.
 Most notably:

 * `irigen` - generate Go constants from an RDF vocabulary.
-Used for most of the `*iri` packages.
+Used internally for most of the `*iri` packages.
 * `pipe` - decode local files or remote URLs, and then re-encode using any of the supported RDF formats.

+## Notes

+* **RDF 1.2** (i.e. RDF-star) - not currently supported; waiting for more stability in the draft specification and definitions.
+* **Generalized RDF** - not currently supported; may be introduced in the future as a breaking change or via build tag.
+* This is a periodically updated fork based on private usage.
+There may still be some breaking changes before starting to version this module.

 ## License